om1512/BookCakesOnline/README.md

 # BookCakesOnline
-An android application from which you can book cakes in advance online.
+Cake Booking Application with amazing Frontend and smooth user experience.
+Find best cakes for any event with suitable images and detailed discription. user can book cakes as well.

 ### Features